MicrosoftDocs/power-platform/power-platform/solution-templates/it/hardware-request-and-management/install-and-configure.md

 ms.subservice: solution-templates
 ---

-# Install and configure the Hardware Request and Management template for Power Platform
+# Install and configure the Hardware Request and Management template

 As a Microsoft Power Platform admin, you need to prepare, install, configure, and deploy the Hardware Request and Management template's solutions for your organization.
 To get started, follow the steps.